ArnaldoTrujillo/castorflex-blog/source/_posts/2013-07-17-adding-a-foreground-selector-to-a-view.markdown

 EXTRA
 =====

-### 	Retrieve the background, and set it as the foreground
+### 	Retrieve the default background, and set it as the foreground

-You can get the background selector of your view and set it as your foreground selector if you want:
+You can get the default background selector of your theme and set it as your foreground selector if you want:

 ```java
 TypedArray a = getContext().obtainStyledAttributes(new int[]{android.R.attr.selectableItemBackground});